-Option 1: Take the JR Kinosaki Limited Express from Kyoto to Fukuchiyama (75 mins, about JPY 2,500, hourly departures).
-From Fukuchiyama, change to the Kyoto Tango Railway to Amanohashidate (40-60 mins, JPY 750-1,480 depending on whether you use a local or limited express train).
+Option 1: Take the JR Kinosaki Limited Express from Kyoto to Fukuchiyama (75 mins, about JPY 2,460, hourly departures).
+From Fukuchiyama, change to the Kyoto Tango Railway to Amanohashidate (40 mins, JPY 1,420).
 The Japan Rail Pass and Kansai Wide Area Pass are valid between Kyoto and Fukuchiyama, but not between Fukuchiyama and Amanohashidate.

 Option 2: It’s infrequent but you can take the JR Hashidate Limited Express train from Kyoto straight to Amanohashidate.
-The journey takes around two hours and costs about JPY 4,000.
+The journey takes around 2 hrs 10 mins and costs about JPY 3,880.

 The fastest way to get to Amanohashidate from Osaka is by JR Train.

-Option 1: Take the JR Konotori Limited Express from Osaka to Fukuchiyama (90 mins, about JPY 2,500, hourly departures).
-From Fukuchiyama, change to the Kyoto Tango Railway to Amanohashidate (40-60 mins, JPY 750-1,480 depending on whether you use a local or limited express train).
+Option 1: Take the JR Konotori Limited Express from Osaka to Fukuchiyama (90 mins, at least JPY 3,340, hourly departures).
+From Fukuchiyama, change to the Kyoto Tango Railway to Amanohashidate (40 mins, at least JPY 1,420).
 The Japan Rail Pass and Kansai Wide Area Pass are valid between Osaka and Fukuchiyama, but not between Fukuchiyama and Amanohashidate.